-Robotic removal of button bone and flat bone after striploin chine bone removal – Stage 1 practical feasibility
+Robotic removal of button bone and flat bone after striploin chine bone removal – Stage 1 practical

 08 December 2019